libreswan/libreswan/README.md

     make base
     sudo make install-base

-Note: The ipsec-tools package or setkey is not needed.
+Note: For Linux, the ipsec-tools package or setkey is not needed.
 Instead the iproute2 packakge (>= 2.6.8) is required.
 Run `ipsec verify` to determine if your system misses any of the requirements.
 This will also tell you if any of the kernel sysctl values needs changing.

 ## Starting Libreswan